couchbase/query/docs/n1ql-select.md

     * Added Appendix 7 on comments
 * 2013-07-15 - Added Open Issue
     * Added open issue on default aliases in results / projections
+* 2013-07-16 - Case-sensitivity and rounding
+    * Specified syntax for case-sensitivity of field names
+    * Specified behavior of ROUND() and TRUNC() functions

 ### Open Issues